pas-audio-server/pas-core/README.md

 2. **Ceritification as being pas compatible (and pas will be YUGE!)**
 3. **Our thanks!**

-PLEASE CONTACT ME IF INTERESTED, USING MY LINKEDIN ACCOUNT (SEE "This is me" BELOW).
+PLEASE CONTACT ME IF INTERESTED, USING MY <a href="https://www.linkedin.com/in/perrykivolowitz/">LINKEDIN</a> ACCOUNT.

 ## What is pas?

 pas is an audio server capable of sending multiple **concurrent analog** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
-Each DAC will drive a separate audio zone in a multi-zone or multi-room installation.
+Each DAC drives a separate audio zone in a multi-zone or multi-room installation.

-A key feature of pas is that it is quite light weight, capable of running multiple concurrent streams from an ARM-based development board.
+A key feature of pas is that it is quite light weight, capable of running multiple concurrent streams even from a $50 ARM-based dev-board.
 See directly below for information about the sbc pas being being developed on.

 **To repeat: pas does not stream digital data.
 It (via DACs) emits analog audio for injection into a means of analog audio distribution.**

 Some information about pas:
 - pas is Linux based.
 - pas is heavily multithreaded and likes multicore machines.
 - pas is written to be headless.
-A UI will be provided via a web server.
+UI's are provided via ssh or other means such as a web server.
-- audio is emitted using pulseaudio via USB audio devices.
+- audio is emitted using <a href="https://www.freedesktop.org/wiki/Software/PulseAudio/">pulseaudio</a> via USB DACs.
-- audio is decoded using ffmpeg so pas supports those formats supported by ffmpeg.
+- audio is decoded using <a href="https://ffmpeg.org/">ffmpeg</a> so pas supports those formats supported by ffmpeg.
-- data is maintained using sqlite.
+- data is maintained using <a href="https://www.mysql.com/">MySQL</a>.
-- pas *may* expose a MPD-compatible interface.
+- pas *may* expose a MPD-compatible interface as the pas API is quite robust.

 - pas is being developed on an odroid XU4.
 - pas is being developed using an audioengine D3 USB DAC and a DragonFly Black from AudioQuest.